LociStar/TextBeautifier/README.md

 <br>
 You can also use your own custom Fonts.<br>
 For this case, create your own Enum and let it implement EnumBase. <br>
-Then use the Font class to change the font of your string.
+Then use the com.loci.textbeautifier.Font class to change the font of your string.

 Example:
 ```java